peter1998/vending-maschine/README.md

 ## Future Work

-- Integration with Docker for easier setup and deployment.
-- More robust testing and validation of user input.
+1. Creating a Flask server to serve as the backend of the application.
+ This server will handle all business logic and database connections.
+2. Setting up a PostgreSQL database and integrating it with the Flask server.
+ Develop models and schemas for vending machine data.
-- Enhancements to the UI/UX for a smoother user experience.
+3. Enhancements to the UI/UX for a smoother user experience.
+4. More robust testing and validation of user input.

 Your contributions and suggestions are heartily♡ welcome, (✿◠‿◠).
 Future Work